 But she would never get to wrap her arms around him again.
 Once he realized that she had lied to him, he would be done with her.
-Done with the woman who brought a monster into his life that vandalized his home.
+Done with the woman who brought a monster into his life that vandalized his home and lied to him.

-She saw a hooded sweatshirt in the back seat and knew that would be helpful.
-She sat it in her lap.
-She knew she couldn’t carry the gun in her purse for much longer.
+She saw a hooded sweatshirt in the back seat left behind from the girls and knew that would be helpful.
+She sat it in her lap knowing that she couldn’t carry the gun in her purse for much longer.
 She would need to stick it in her pants, and the hoodie would help cover the bulk.